MarcialRosales/java-pcf-workshops/README.md

 		FARE_SERVICE_USERNAME: username
 		FARE_SERVICE_PASSWORD: password
 	```
 	And spring boot will convert those environment variables into properties.
-It works but it not elegant and every application that needs to talk to the FareService needs to be configured with all these credentials.
+It works but it is not elegant and every application that needs to talk to the fare-service needs to be configured with all these credentials.
 Far from ideal.
-7. We can fix this issue we need to do the following:
+7. To properly fix this issue we are going to provide the fare-service's credential to the flight-availability application thru a **User Provided Service**.
-	- Create a **User Provided Service** that encapsulates the uri, username and password required to connect to the FareService.
+8. Let's create a **User Provided Service** that encapsulates the uri, username and password required to connect to the FareService.
 		`cf cups fare-service -p '{"uri":"<uri of fare-service app>","username":"username", "password":"password" }'`
-	- Create a ServiceInfoCreator that allows us to retrieve the fare-service's credentials from `VCAP_SERVICES` rather than from the `application.yml`
-8. Now, we declare this service in the flight-availability application's manifest.
+9. Declare this new service in the flight-availability application's manifest.
 	```
 	applications:
 	- name: flight-availability